Marge Schott: Other criticisms and controversies

 "Macho Man is a celebrity.
 If a celebrity can't go in the booth, who can?
 If it had been somebody from pet control Schott wouldn't have minded.
 They shoulda paid him to come to the game.
 She says she wants to entertain the fans and then she deprives them of this?
 That's the most excitement we've given the fans in two months."

 On May 18, 1994, during a speech before the Ohio County Treasurers Association, Schott commented that she did not want her players to wear earrings because "only fruits wear earrings."
 She said, "I was raised to believe that men wearing earrings are fruity."
 Up to 1999, the Reds had a long-standing rule prohibiting players from having facial hair.
-In 1985, Schott famously offered future Hall of Famer Rollie Fingers to play for the Reds, on the condition that Fingers would shave off his iconic handlebar mustache.
+In 1985, Schott famously offered future Hall of Famer Rollie Fingers to play for the Reds, on the condition that Fingers would shave off his famous handlebar mustache.
 Fingers supposedly responded that he would shave his mustache "when (Schott) shaves her Saint Bernard."
 The rule was rescinded in 1999 (shortly before she relinquished control of the Reds) after a discussion between Schott and newly acquired outfielder Greg Vaughn.

 In 1995, Schott famously announced in the middle of the season that manager Davey Johnson would not return, regardless of how well the Reds did.
 By all accounts, this was because of a personality clash between Johnson and Schott.
+They had never gotten along during parts of three seasons together, with their relationship being described as dysfunctional, featuring strained communication and, from Johnson specifically, notes from her as if they were written by her St. Bernard.
+Their relationship deteriorated to the point that Johnson was almost fired after the 1994 season even though the Reds were leading the NL Central at the time of the strike.
 Most notably, Schott did not approve of Johnson living with his fiancée before they were married later in the year.
-The Reds won the division and made it all the way to the National League Championship Series, where they were swept by the eventual World Series champion Atlanta Braves, and Johnson was still fired.
+The Reds won the division and made it all the way to the National League Championship Series, where they were swept by the eventual World Series champion Atlanta Braves, after which he was fired and replaced by 3rd base coach Ray Knight.
 The Reds' 1995 NLDS win over the Los Angeles Dodgers in that same postseason remains their most recent postseason series win to date, as the Reds have made the postseason five additional times since 1995, only to be eliminated in the first round on each occasion.
+It was also the last playoff appearance for Cincinnati until 2010.